xvanov/socratica/docs/epics.md

 3. Categorizes problem by difficulty and topic
 4. Identifies core skills being practiced
 5. Analysis is accurate for algebra problems
+6. Generates problems of same type as current problem
+7. Varies problem parameters while maintaining type
+8. Problems match student's difficulty level
+9. Generated problems are solvable and valid
+10. Problems test same concepts but with different numbers

 **Prerequisites:** Epic 3 complete (Socratic logic exists)

-#### Story 11.2: Problem Generation Algorithm
+#### Story 11.2: Practice Problem Interface & Adaptive Generation

 As a student,
-I want practice problems similar to what I'm working on, So that I can reinforce my understanding.

-**Acceptance Criteria:**
-1. Generates problems of same type as current problem
-2. Varies problem parameters while maintaining type
-3. Problems match student's difficulty level
-4. Generated problems are solvable and valid
-5. Problems test same concepts but with different numbers

-**Prerequisites:** Story 11.1 (problem analysis exists)

-#### Story 11.3: Practice Problem Interface

-As a student,
-I want to access generated practice problems easily, So that I can practice independently after solving a problem.
+I want to access generated practice problems easily and have them adapt to my skill level, So that I can practice independently and build mastery with appropriately challenging problems.

 **Acceptance Criteria:**
 1. "Generate Practice Problem" button after solving